jbitencourtdoriatubino-droid/A/README.md

 - and exercisend i'm from what i know of the php

 2 📎 the initelizy
-- wich the developing the api, i'm don't saw a have made this
+- wich the developing the api, i don't see i have made this
 - i'll did make the api, but
 - i don't knew it
-- i make the arquecture of the framework php
+- make the arquecture of the framework php